-Disciplining Aspergers (high functioning autism) kids and teens can present some unique challenges unfamiliar to moms and dads of neurotypical kids.
+Disciplining Aspergers (high functioning autistic) kids and teens can present some unique challenges unfamiliar to moms and dads of neurotypical kids.
 “Misbehavior” is often not misbehavior at all – rather it is a symptom of the youngster’s diagnosis.

 So how does a parent know when - and how - to discipline the Aspergers child?
 Here are some tips to help: